1. Purpose of this Policy

 Once we have received notification that you have withdrawn your consent, we will no longer process your personal data for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 Customers have the right to withdraw consent at any time.
 Where consent is the only legal basis for processing, we will cease to process data after consent is withdrawn.

 When using one of our websites or mobile applications, you may be able to share data through social networks like Facebook and Twitter.
 For example, when you ‘like’, ‘share’ or review our Services.
-When doing this your personal data may be visible to the providers of those social networks, their other users and/or RAS Group Companies.
+When doing this your personal data may be visible to the providers of those social networks, their other users and/or White Rock Brewery companies.
 Please remember it is your responsibility to set appropriate privacy settings on your social network accounts so you are comfortable with how your data is used and shared on them.

 Please contact your Relationship Manager by email, by post or telephone if you would like to:

 exercise one or more of your rights as set out above, or

 you have a question or a complaint about this policy or the way your personal data is processed

 You also have the right to make a complaint to the Data Protection Commissioner’s Office, the Guernsey supervisory authority for data protection issues, at any time.
 The Data Protection Commissioner’s contact details are as follows: